Bryce-Biwer/ProcessStarter/README.md

 - Configurable layout options, including spacing and row spacing.

 ## Configuration File
 The configuration file `process_starter.cfg` defines the buttons and their properties.
-Here’s how to structure it:
+Hereâ€™s how to structure it:

 ### Config Instructions

-ProcessStart config file
-Text such as this will be ignored.
+You may write anywhere in the config file besides a command line, which then you need to use #To add a comment

-To define a window title use Form_Title = name
+Form_Title = name # Defins a window title use
 To define a button use -Begin Button-

-Buttons have the following properties: text - The text displayed on the button text_size - the size of text, (8 is the default) bold - bolds the text italic - italicize the text
+#### Buttons have the following properties:
+text = My Button # The text displayed on the button text_size = 8 # The size of text, (8 is the default)
+bold = true # Bolds the text
+italic = true # Italicize the text

-button_size - this changes the size for the current button and all buttons afterwards
-			must be defined as width, height
+button_size = 130, 25 # Changes the size for the current button and all buttons afterwards must be defined as width, height (130, 25 is the default)

-process - this can be any file your computer can run command - if process is empty this will run as a console command
-	otherwise it will act as commandline arguments for process
+process = notepad.exe # This can be any file your computer can run command = cd\ & tree # If process is not defined this will run as a console command otherwise it will act as commandline arguments for process
+note: You may use \"\{CurrentDirectory}\\path\" as a local path definer

-same_line - used to make button appear on the line of the previous button
+same_line = true # Used to make button appear on the line of the previous button

-spacing - creates an x amount of blank spaces the width of default button size row_spacing - creates an x amount of blank spaces the height of default button size
+spacing = 1 # Creates an x amount of blank spaces the width of default button size

+row_spacing = 1 # Creates an x amount of blank spaces the height of default button size
 note: negative row spacing is allowed, but can have messy results

 ### Example Config
 Set a window title